 Serve up a balanced mix of complex carbs and protein with these delicious Banana Oatmeal Pancakes.
-Bonus: The leftovers reheat so well! and you can make them gluten-free or dairy-free as needed.
+Bonus: The leftovers reheat so well, and they’re delish with or without maple syrup.

 Banana Oatmeal Pancakes

-We often tend to have very ripe bananas lingering on the shelf come the weekend, so I regularly turn them into these Banana Oatmeal Pancakes.
-Super ripe bananas are very sweet and add moisture to pancakes—as well as delicious flavor.
-These healthy pancakes have a soft texture thats easy for even little kids to chew and they’re satisfying for adults too.
+We tend to have very ripe bananas lingering on the shelf come the weekend, so I regularly turn them into these super yummy pancakes.
+Very ripe bananas are very sweet and add moisture to pancakes—as well as delicious flavor.

 These banana pancakes include whole grains from rolled oats, banana with its potassium and fiber, eggs with protein and fats that kids need for proper development, and whole grain flour.
-And the method for making them is as simple as mashing the bananas and stirring the ingredients together!
+The method for making them is as simple as mashing the bananas and stirring the ingredients together!

-TIP: While these aren’t protein-powder-packed pancakes, they do have plenty of protein to help fuel little bodies.
-The protein from the eggs and milk balances out the complex carbohydrates and there’s about 10 grams per serving.
-This ensures that even energy from this meal will last straight through the next snack or meal time.
+While these don’t have protein powder, they do have plenty of protein to help fuel little bodies.
+The protein from the eggs and milk balances out the complex carbohydrates, and there’s about 10 grams per serving.
+This ensures that energy from this meal will last straight through the next snack or meal time.

 To make these Banana Oatmeal Pancakes, here’s a look at what you’ll need: